Predicting random close packing of binary hard-disk mixtures via third-virial-based parameters: Conclusions

 \section{Conclusions}

 In this work, we have proposed a simple yet effective modification of Brouwers' geometric approach for estimating the RCP fraction of binary HD mixtures.
-By introducing a parameter based on the mixture's reduced third virial coefficient, we obtained a nearly linear dependence of $\phib$ on $\mu$ and of $\phib/(1-\phib)$ on $\lambda$, leading to a significantly improved collapse of simulation data across a wide range of size ratios.
-Comparisons with Brouwers' original model and Zaccone's proposal demonstrate that our approach provides the most accurate description of the RCP fraction for both small and moderate dispersity.
+By introducing a parameter based on the mixture's reduced third virial coefficient---which effectively encodes three-body correlations and excluded-area constraints---we obtained a linear dependence of $\phib$ on $\mu$ and of $\phib/(1-\phib)$ on $\lambda$, leading to a significantly improved collapse of simulation data across a wide range of size ratios.
+Comparisons with Brouwers' original model and Zaccone's proposal show that our approach provides a more accurate description of the RCP fraction for both small and moderate dispersity.

 Furthermore, the method can be naturally extended to polydisperse mixtures with continuous size distributions, such as log-normal distributions, by computing the corresponding moments and third virial coefficient.
-The resulting parameter $\mu$ offers a universal measure of dispersity, allowing $\phib$ to be predicted as a nearly linear function of $\mu$.
+The resulting parameter $\mu$ offers a compact and universal measure of dispersity, allowing $\phib$ to be predicted as a nearly linear function of $\mu$.

-Although this extension to polydisperse mixtures remains a conjecture, the excellent agreement with simulation results in the binary case suggests that it is worth testing.
-Its simplicity and predictive potential may stimulate new simulations to either confirm or refute the conjecture, providing a clear avenue for future research.
+Although this extension to continuous polydisperse mixtures remains a conjecture, the excellent agreement with simulation results in the binary case suggests that it is worth testing.
+Its simplicity and predictive character may stimulate new simulations aimed at confirming or refuting the conjecture, thereby providing a clear direction for future work.

+An interesting open question concerns the possible extension of the present framework to mixtures of nonspherical convex particles, such as ellipses or spherocylinders.
+In such systems, the third virial coefficient incorporates not only size effects but also orientational excluded-area (or excluded-volume) contributions.\cite{TVRT91,R93,W96,W01,B04,YVM05,KW24} It is, therefore, tempting to speculate that a suitably defined reduced third virial coefficient, combined with the corresponding monocomponent RCP fraction for the given particle shape, could provide a natural generalization of the present linear mapping in terms of $\mu$.
+Whether this remains a quantitatively robust approximation in the presence of orientational degrees of freedom is, however, an issue that deserves dedicated investigation.

-Overall, our results suggest that the third-virial-based parameter provides a robust and practically useful framework for understanding the universality of RCP in HD mixtures, with potential applications to more complex and polydisperse systems.
+More generally, the present formulation is structurally consistent with the surplus equation-of-state framework for mixtures, reinforcing the idea that low-order virial information captures the dominant geometric constraints governing dense disordered packings.
+Overall, our results indicate that the third-virial-based parameter $\mu$ provides a robust and practically useful framework for understanding the near-universality of RCP in HD mixtures, with potential extensions to more complex and polydisperse systems.